Most people avoid deadly snakes at all costs.

 - Your state’s Department of Natural Resources

 Reptile keeping is a popular and fascinating hobby.
-To enjoy responsible keeping- and perhaps breeding of venomous reptiles is it important to do it legally.
-You don’t want to conduct your hobby under a shroud of nervousness because of unlawful conduct.
+To enjoy responsible keeping, and perhaps breeding, of venomous reptiles, it is important to do it legally.
+It’s not really a fun hobby, if you are always under a shroud of nervousness, because of unlawful conduct.

-Laws and permits are in place for the safety and wellbeing of snakes and their owners.
-Safe snake handling is an acquired skill and it requires knowing everything about snakes.
+Laws and permits are in place for the safety and well-being of snakes and their owners.
+Safe snake handling is an acquired skill and it requires complete knowledge about snakes.

 Have doubts about how to care for a venomous snake?

 Contact a responsible breeder or vendor of the particular reptile you’re interested in keeping.
 If you need help with the permits and laws in your state and area, contact the Department of Natural Resources or Fish and Game.